 As soon as we entered the departure lounge we checked for our flight on the screen.
 It was delayed 45 mins.
 Then another 30 mins and another 30 mins.
 Just our luck.
-Europe was experiencing crazy thunderstorms so it was causing chaos to flights.
+Europe was experiencing thunderstorms so it was causing chaos to flights.

 Edinburgh Airport Special Assistance with Omniserv

 Finally, it was time to make our way to the departure gate (1H).
 Since I can’t use the toilet on the plane I made sure I went again just before boarding.
 We squeezed through everyone queuing up and I approached the gate agents.
-I made them aware I was there, double checked that special assistance were on their way and confirmed that I would be boarding first.
+I made them aware I was there, double-checked that special assistance was on the way and confirmed that I would be boarding first.

 Once inside the Ambulift, the driver drove us over to the plane and raised us up to the door of the plane.
-The special assistance agents began to fit the ProMove sling under me to prepare of the manual transfer.
+The special assistance agents began to fit the ProMove sling under me to prepare for the manual transfer.

 With a little bit of reassurance from myself that I was happy for them to touch my legs and pull the sling under me properly, we were ready for the lift.
 With a quick efficient lift, I was transferred from my wheelchair into the aisle chair.

 By this point, the impatient dispatcher had already started boarding the other passengers.
 So I was denied preboarding.
 This meant that the passengers were staring at me whilst strapped into the aisle chair and lifted into my seat.
-Boarding last as a wheelchair user and being stared at by ignorant passengers is not dignified in the slightest.
+Boarding last as a wheelchair user and being stared at by passengers is not dignified in the slightest.

 Edinburgh Airport Special Assistance Experience – Inbound Flight

 We landed in Edinburgh after a slight delay leaving Schiphol airport.
 Before the passengers began to disembark we noticed that the Ambulift was getting put in place at the plane door.

 It was as if he didn’t believe what they were telling him as he kept repeating “is it a manual or an electric wheelchair?”.
 He then peered over the partition in front of our seats and asked what type of wheelchair it was and when I told him it was a power wheelchair, he seemed annoyed, turned to his colleagues and said: “right we need to go back down to get the chair”.

 Additional Services Available At Edinburgh Airport

 This means that you can notify the staff at Edinburgh Airport that you are on your way, on the tram for example or have arrived.
-They will then come to meet you and provide the required assistance, such as guiding you into the airport.
+They will then come to meet you and provide the required assistance, such as guiding you to the airport.
 The Welcome App helps staff understand your requirements and improves disability awareness, which improves the user’s overall customer service.

 Have you been to Edinburgh Airport?
 What has been your experience of Special Assistance at airports you have travelled to/from?
 Do you have a favourite?

-Thank you to Omniserv and easyJet for allowing me to film my experience.
+Thank you to Omniserv and EasyJet for allowing me to film my experience.